LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

   Use the `<select>` and `<option>` tags to create a dropdown component where the only available choices are the movies that are currently in the user's Watchlist.
 See [w3schools](https://www.w3schools.com/html/html_form_elements.asp) for more about this form element.

   Thus far, of course, there is no such thing as the user's "real" Watchlist, so you can just pretend.
 Simply hard-code a few of your favorite movies into the dropdown *as if* those movies make up the user's current watchlist.
+In other words, the movies in the dropdown will be the same each time because they will be part of the `crossoff_form` string.

 ### Check in Your Changes